 - 3. Enter server's unique name. - 4.
 Select Blocked option to disable access to server after it's created. - 5.
-Select HTTP from the Protocol drop-down list. - 6.
-Enter value of the HTTP timeout parameter, determining the time period of inactivity (expressed in seconds), after which the user will have to authenticate again. - 7.
+Select HTTP from the Protocol drop-down list.

+- 6. Enter value of the HTTP timeout parameter, determining the time period of inactivity (expressed in seconds), after which the user will have to authenticate again. - 7.
 Enter optional description, which will help identifying this server object. - 8.
 In the Permissions section, add users allowed to manage this object. - 9.
 In the Destination host section, enter server's IP address and port number. - 10.
 From the Bind address drop-down list, select Fudo PAM IP address used for communicating with this server.

 - The Bind address drop-down list elements are IP address defined in the Network configuration menu (Network interfaces configuration) or labeled IP addresses (Labeled IP addresses). - In case of cluster configuration, select a labeled IP address from the Bind address drop-down list and make sure that other nodes have IP addresses assigned to this label.
 For more information refer to the Labeled IP addresses topic. - 11.
 Specify the monitored resource in the HTTP host field. - 12.
-Select the $Use\ TLS$ options to connect to monitored server over TLS. - 13.
+Select the Use TLS options to connect to monitored server over TLS. - 13.
 Select the Enable SSLv2 support to support SSL v2 encrypted connections. - 14.
 Select the Enable SSLv3 support to support SSL v3 encrypted connections. - 15.
 Click to upload CA certificate. - 16.
 Click to download the server's certificate or paste the certificate into the text area. - 17.
-Click Save.
+In the HTTP host field, provide the HTTP host header value.